harness/developer-hub/docs/continuous-delivery/monitor-deployments/monitor-cd-deployments.md

 The perpetual task checks for each Harness entity combination for 2 weeks after the last deployment.
 When there are no instances found, the perpetual task is stopped.

-The **Deployed By** value shows how the instances were deployed by Harness, by another instrument, or the Harness user email address of the user that initiated the deployment.
+**Deployed By** shows the email address of the Harness user that initiated the deployment.

+**Deployed By** will show `AUTO_SCALED` for instances that are scaled outside of the Harness deployment.
+For example, if you log into the Kubernetes cluster and manually auto-scale instances.

 ### Artifacts tab